merlin303/simple-bash-script/README.md

 # simple-bash-script
 a simple bash script taken from the cybrary advanced pentest course with Georgia weidman.
-This is a class c network pinger
+This is a class c network pinger This simple bash script simply pings the network provided and outputs the ip address of active hosts, no other information is returned